dcunited001/dcunited001.github.io/_drafts/caelis-ruissent-avoiding-the-engineered-collapse.md

 enemies know they are strictly off limits and always will be.
 Make the whole idea of it **verboten**.
 These tactics have the potential to destabalize any large power, given access to the technology.

+###

+- Nationality Law: who is a citizen and who is not?
+Do legal residents have rights? do illegal residents have rights?
+Of course they do, but the question is: what subsets of rights granted to US Citizens do do legal and illegal residents have? what subsets of rights do refugees have while they are migrating fleeing through other countries?
+This is the focus of Nationality Law.

+We are entering a period of time where the international legal regime is changing gears and beginning to focus on transnationalism in a transition towards the post-Westphalian paradigm of post-nationalism.
+What's post-nationalism?
+It's a state of being for the international regime which is post-nationstate: there are no nations, except perhaps a dominant global government.

+The particular issue Nationality law at hand: for non-enemy combatants, what subsets of US Citizen rights do they have?
+Do they have ny rights?
+If they don't have the rights of US citizens, whose laws even apply to them?
+Or are they people who are meant to be hunted down mercilessly by whatever is going on in America, without even realizing that they should run or fight back?

+#### International Law Pop Quiz

+> Can the US government shoot these former "US Citizens" in the back
+> with zero consequences?
+With impunity?
+Because that seems to be what
+> is happening, metaphorically and sometimes quite literally.

+The joke that the US government is building a wall to keep us in has some very dark undertones to it.
+Why was the holocaust so big anyways?
+Because the Nazi's didn't want people running who'd be able to live to tell stories about the horrors they saw.
+Therefore, you keep these people in, which is why my low average annual income is evidence supporting my case: I couldn't run if I wanted to.

+I've contacted the Dutch, the Japanese, the Spanish, the French and the Canadians about asylum, but I can't quite apply for asylum in any of those countries because I literally don't have the money it'd take to leave.
+It has nothing to do with wanting to leave.
+I don't want to be here.
+On the other hand, if I did leave, they'd simply clamp down around on my family and friends, who've are essentially loose ends in all of this.
+There is no running from this.
+I must stand up for myself.
+I must fight my own battles and NO ONE has a better chance of doing it.
+So, if you plan on victimizing me, you're damn straight that I'm gonna give you a case you're never going to forget.

+Don't forget, you're psychologically torturing an idiot savant whose intelligence you miscalculated over and over again.
+Don't forget that I'm a polymath, just like Imhotep, Da Vinci and others.
+REMEMBER THE
+NAME: *DAVID CONNER*.
+You're never going to forget it and nothing I do will EVER be violent, so you can go ahead and drop that non-sense.
+I will not be afraid to browbeat every last person in this country to get my way either, and you can be sure that there's not a single person who can stop me.
+Put me in contact with someone whose IQ is above 160, I dare you.
+They will flip to my side so fast, you'll be arrested for warcrimes before you can even hear a damn sonic boom.
+That's Mach 2.

+If you're a IQ 80 roadblock, make fun of me for PTSD, my psychological torture or my warcrimes accusations one more time.
+Demeaning someone is a terrible way to pull them to your side, but if you actually knew what I was saying, you would be on my side, screaming in the streets about this because -- even if you're on the left -- they're going to be coming for you all too soon.
+This is not about left or right, this is about a Deep State conspiracy to collapse the United States and, apparently, I'm one of the biggest threats they've ever had, which is strange because I'm partly on their side.

+Another important question of Nationality law: how long were the non-enemy combatant (NEC) provisions in NDAA intended and architected to last?
+Does it matter?
+YES, it does.
+Why is this question so important?
+It belies an intent to architect everything that's happening on the supranational/international legal stage so that it's only transient, since it's not intended to be permanent.

+If these provisions were intended to last for a decade or longer, they should be designed to face court proceedings and not fall to pieces, in federal courts or international courts.
+When these sections of law are tested in courts, the rulings and opinions should contribute to an accessible body of precedent.
+Otherwise, you can't assert these laws are battle-tested in courtrooms.
+If these laws aren't battle-tested or no legal precedent is intended to ever accumulate, it could be because there's something else bigger coming down the pipe, which is exactly what everything else in this article indicates!

 ### Novel WMD Technologies Render Frightening Hard Sci-Fi Into Reality And Create Intelligence Nightmares